2025-Fall-UAF-CS493/yupik-command-line-programs/README.md

 **Function**: Prints out corpus stats for a given file.
 Gives character/grapheme frequency, line count, word count, character count, and average word length.<br>
 **How to use**: ./corpusStats.sh [inputFile] [EN/CSY*]<br>
 **How it works**: Uses built-in Bash command tools like cat and wc to tell stats about a file.
 Also counts every instance of each character/grapheme/word in the file and calculates frequency.<br>
 **Notes**: Defaults to English when used.
-Have to specify CSY, ESS, or Yupik at the end of each cmmand.<br>
+Have to specify CSY, ESS, or Yupik at the end of each command.<br>

 *fixFormatting.sh*<br>
 **Function**: Formats Central Siberian Yupik documents with font symbols.<br>